lawyers are required to keep their clients informed about costs associated with their case.

 It is possible that there might be additional fees which are not included in the Family Court’s Scale of Costs.
 The lawyer will need to draw up a Costs Agreement with the client to account for these additional costs.

 This article includes the rights, duties and responsibilities of the lawyer and the client including all costs associated with the provision of a lawyer’s service.
 What a lawyer can charge for party / party costs is included too, as well as the process for disputing an account.

 If a lawyer receives an offer to settle once a property case has commenced the lawyer must immediately inform his or her client of the actual costs that have both been paid and are currently owed up to the receipt of the offer to settle and an estimate of remaining costs to finish.
 The client then is in the situation of properly considering the offer to settle.

 When a court event is about to take place the client must be provided in writing a notice of the actual costs which have been both paid and are still owing including the amount for the court event, an estimation of any future costs which should include any other future court events.
 This written notice should be presented to the other party’s representative

 The Family Court Act section 117(1) identifies that each party is responsible for the payment of their costs.
-However the Court has the power to make a costs order if the circumstances justify masking such an order.
+However, the Court has the power to make costs order if the circumstances justify masking such an order.
 Section 118 of the Act indicates the circumstances when a costs order might be made.